jitendra3109/Resume/README.md

-# Resume
+#Resume
 My Resume -Created in Latex.
- * It is very classical and well format.
+ * It is very simple and well format.
  * It is also follow IEEE format.